sd2020spring/DepthProject-regan-jason/index.md

 ![](https://imgur.com/9CHuYq2.png)

 ## <strong>Attribution</strong>
-[https://www.pygame.org/docs/](# Pygame)Pygame is a set of modules used for developing games with Python.
+[Pygame:](https://www.pygame.org/docs/)Pygame is a set of modules used for developing games with Python.
 We used this to display and handle a lot of our game interactivity.